 The AGICC provides a dedicated intelligence capability for the National Anti-Gangs Squads led by the Australian Federal Police, and provides intelligence and assistance to state and territory police gang squads.

-The AGICC supports the Australian Criminal Intelligence Commission’s law enforcement partners by building on the intelligence picture around known gangs, as well as identifying unknown threats to Australia and the community.
+The AGICC supports our law enforcement partners by building on the intelligence picture around known gangs, as well as identifying unknown threats to Australia and the community.

-Intelligence produced by the AGICC enhances understanding of the circumstances that lead to the escalation of gangs into serious and organised crime groups.
+Intelligence produced by the AGICC enhances understanding of how gangs escalate into serious and organised crime groups.
 In turn, this informs future initiatives to tackle OMCG and other gang activity.

 - develop and maintain the national and transnational picture of criminal gangs impacting on Australia

-- provide high quality tactical, operational and strategic intelligence advice to the NAGS and its members
+- provide high quality tactical, operational and strategic intelligence advice to the National Anti-Gangs Squad and its members

 - drive the proactive discovery and development of new criminal gang intelligence insight